Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 In a discrete manufacturing environment, sold products can be stored in CRM.
 Products can be linked to their current owners.

-When products are registered, this data can be shared with the service and tech support teams.
+This data can be shared with the service and tech support teams when products are registered.
 A tech support rep can search for a machine by serial number and link that machine to a service ticket.

 Each asset’s tech support and filed service history can be viewed within a CRM record.